po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/14-Stu_Custom-Helpers/README.md

 Work with a partner to resolve the following issue(s):

-* Museum visitors should be able to see the end date of each painting in the exhibition.
+* Museum visitors should be able to see the end date of each painting in the gallery.

 ## Expected Behavior

-When a museum visitor visits the exhibition page, it should clearly and accurately show the date of when each painting in the exhibition will be taken down:
+When a museum visitor visits the painting page, it should clearly and accurately show the date of when the exhibition will end:

-* The end date is calculated by adding one month to when the painting was added to the database.
+* The end date is calculated by adding two years to the painting's date.

-* The end date should be formatted as `MM/DD/YYYY`.
+* The end date should be formatted as `M/D/YYYY`.

 ## Actual Behavior

-When a museum visitor visits the exhibition page, it shows the date of when the painting was added to the database in the long timestamp format.
+When a museum visitor visits the exhibition page, it shows the painting's original date in the long timestamp format.

 ## Assets